Supernetting Tutorial: – Supernetting Explained with Examples

 Supernetting is also known as route summarization or aggregation.
 It is the opposite of subnetting.
-In subnetting, we break a single subnet into many subnets.
-In supernetting, we join multiple subnets into a single subnet.
+In subnetting, you break a single subnet into many subnets.
+In supernetting, you join multiple subnets into a single subnet.

 The network address and block size are two main elements of supernetting.
-We can perform supernetting only on the subnets having the same network address.
-If subnets have different network addresses, we cannot combine them through the supernetting.
+You can perform supernetting only on the subnets having the same network address.
+If subnets have different network addresses, you cannot combine them through the supernetting.

-When matching network addresses, we need to take care of two things.
+When matching network addresses, you need to consider two things.
 The default network address of all subnets must be the same.
-The default network address is the address we get from default network bits.
+The default network address is the address you get from the default network bits.
 The following table lists the default network and host bits.

 192.168.1.0/26, 192.168.2.64/26, 192.168.3.128/26, and 192.168.4.192/26.